Is My Mental Illness A Protected Disability?

 Do I have to be disabled permanently to receive Social Security Disability (SSD)?

 Social Security Disability (SSD) comes from FICA taxes that are deducted from paychecks during the work history of a person.
 Every month that a person works and reports income to the government, taxes are deducted which are paid into social security.
-When FICA taxes are taken out of paychecks, most of it goes into the social security retirement fund.
-However, a smaller portion goes into the social security disability fund.
-People who become disabled over their lifetime and are not yet eligible to get their full age retirement benefits can get benefits from the disability fund.
-One difference between Social Security Disability (SSD) and Supplemental Security Income (SSI) is that Social Security Disability (SSD) is like social security retirement – it does not matter how much money a person has or how many assets they have.
+When FICA taxes are taken out of paychecks, most of it goes into the general Social Security retirement fund.
+However, a smaller portion goes into the general Social Security disability fund.

 Supplemental Security Income (SSI) is a different program for disabled people and it is like a form of welfare.
-Like food stamps, if you have too much money, assets or property, then you will be ineligible for Supplemental Security Income (SSI) even if you are clearly disabled.
-Supplemental Security Income (SSI) is for people who are either too young to have paid enough into the system or have not worked recently enough to receive Social Security Disability (SSD).
-The benefits given to Supplemental Security Income (SSI) claimants come from the general US government fund.
-To receive Supplemental Security Income (SSI), a claimant has to be equally disabled to a person who receives Social Security Disability (SSD) – the standard for determining disability are the same.
-The only difference in deciding which claimant receives Social Security Disability (SSD) or Supplemental Security Income (SSI) comes from the amount of money paid into the social security system over one’s lifetime.
+More specifically, it is for people who are either too young to have paid enough into the system or have not worked recently enough to receive Social Security Disability (SSD).
+To receive Supplemental Security Income (SSI), a claimant has to be equally disabled as a person who receives Social Security Disability (SSD) – the standard for determining disability is the same.
+One of the main differences in deciding which claimant receives Social Security Disability (SSD) or Supplemental Security Income (SSI) comes from the amount of money paid into the Social Security system over one’s lifetime.